hunterirving/REDDRUM/README.md

 # REDDRUM
-use a Taiko No Tatsujin (PS2) controller as a MIDI drumpad
+use a Taiko no Tatsujin (PS2) controller as a MIDI drumpad